cfredricks102/ACSD-CAMERA-TRIGGER/README.md

 The ACSD-CAMERA-TRIGGER program consists of three modules.
 KConfig, CMakeList, gpio_trigger

 - Kconfig file configures Linux build time dependencies for the PX4-Autopilot software.
+Kernel Configuration File is used to build the operating kernel.
+Using Make Menuconfig, we can customize the kernel configuration and generate the files required to compile and link the kernel to PX4-Autopilot software.
 - CMakeList file adds the gpio_trigger module to the default built in app list.
 This is a cmake definition file that uses px4_add_module command to add the gpio_trigger function to the prexisting software.
 - The gpio_trigger.c enables General Purpose Input Output (GPIO) communication between the Nvidia Jetson Nano and the PX4 Holybro 6C flight controller.
 After the user sets waypoints for the Aerial Vehicle to hover, the gpio_trigger software will automatically trigger the Jetson to take an image at the set locations.
 This program  offers dynamic execution time to change the hovering capture time.
 The delay for the pulse is gnerated by px4_sleep functions that pend on user input.
 It also has built in protection for excess hover time.
 The output from pixhawk is configured to pin FMU AUX 5 & 6 for potential of multi imaging.
 The pulse of the trigger is set at 3.3V and rising edge.